Accounting for Share Capital means a company usually raises its capital in the form of shares (called share capital) and debentures (debt capital.)

-- Limited Liability: The liability of the members of the corporate is restricted to the extent of the unpaid amount of the shares held by them.
-In the case of the businesses limited by guarantee, the liability of its members is restricted to the extent of the guarantee given by them within the event of the company being wound up.
+The liability of the members of the corporate is restricted to the extent of the unpaid amount of the shares held by them.
+In the case of the businesses limited by guarantee, the liability of its members is restricted to the extent of the guarantee given by them in the event of the company being wound up.

-- Common Seal: The company being a man-made person, cannot sign its name by itself.
-Therefore, every company is required to possess its own seal which acts as official signatures of the corporate.
+The company being a man-made person, cannot sign its name by itself.
+Therefore, every company is required to possess its own seal which acts as the official signature of the corporate.
 Any document which doesn’t carry the harbour seal of the corporate isn’t binding on the corporate.

 Kinds of Companies